Enrollment and Attendance FAQs

 How do I enroll my student?

 Complete the AZVA online enrollment form.
-You will need to provide copies of the following documents with your student's enrollment:
+Please be prepared to provide copies of documents, such as:

-See the enrollment checklist at the beginning of the online enrollment form to help you keep track of enrollment requirements.
+For a list of specific documents, contact our enrollment consultants at 866.339.4946.
+At the beginning of the online enrollment form, you will find a checklist to help you keep track of enrollment requirements.

 How will I know when my student's enrollment has been approved?